 Core CHE Concepts: I and II

-Core ChE Concepts: I and II is a two-semester online chemical engineering sequence offered in both the Fall/Spring and Spring/Summer sessions through the Engineering Online program at NC State.
+Core CHE Concepts: I and II is a two-semester online chemical engineering sequence offered in both the Fall/Spring and Spring/Summer sessions through the Engineering Online program at NC State.

 Explore the topics for the first semester, Core CHE Concepts I

-Drag the dial counterclockwise to preview different topics, or see the full list of course topics in the Core CHE Concepts Roadmap
+See the full list of course topics in the Core CHE Concepts Roadmap

-• Designed to prepare students with backgrounds in chemistry, biology or other engineering degrees for successful graduate study in chemical engineering.
+- Designed to prepare students with backgrounds in chemistry, biology or other engineering degrees for successful graduate study in chemical engineering.

-• Individual modules feature short video lectures, worked examples, conceptual quizzes, and interactive features for student support.
+- Individual modules feature short video lectures, worked examples, conceptual quizzes, and interactive features for student support.

-• Courses count as two electives (6 credit hours) towards NC State’s MS in Chemical Engineering.
+- Courses count as two electives (6 credit hours) towards NC State’s MS in Chemical Engineering.

-• Excellent continuing education option for engineers and scientists who want an overview of core chemical engineering concepts.
+- Excellent continuing education option for engineers and scientists who want an overview of core chemical engineering concepts.

-• Certificate of Completion awarded to students who successfully complete the two-course sequence.
+- Certificate of Completion awarded to students who successfully complete the two-course sequence.

-• Course I is offered in the fall semester and Course II in the spring by award-winning instructors Dr. Lisa Bullard and Dr. Matthew Cooper.
+- Course I is offered in the fall semester and Course II in the spring by award-winning instructors Dr. Lisa Bullard and Dr. Matthew Cooper.

 Learning Objectives